Mirinth/SELibrary/git tutorial.md

 When you've reviewed things, type in a summary in the center panel under the `Uncommitted changes` heading.
-Something like `Experiment` will do.
+Something like `Experiment` will do (note: you can try typing in a very long summary here if you want to see how the colors change when the GNC thinks the summary is too long).
 You can add a longer, more detailed explanation in the `Description` field if you like, but it's optional.
 Only the summary is required.

 Now click the `Commit to <repository>` button under the `Description` field to make your first commit.